PyMavs/pymavs.github.io/README.md

 Add blog posts, video posts, event posts to the respective .js files in ./data like the templates.
 Use JSX instead of strings if you want.

-Because of ReactJS, you'll need to create a local server to perview the website during work.
+Because of ReactJS, you'll need to create a local server to perview the website while working.

 #### Frameworks being used
 - ReactJS